R6 Class for processing a catchment to make a Dynamic TOPMODEL

 Setting the sf_opt and sz_opt options ensures the model is set up with the correct parameters present.

-the weights used to compute an averaged input value for each HRU are computed, otherwise an input table for the models generated with the value "missing" used in place of the series name.
+The rain_layer (pet_layer) can contain the numeric id values of different rainfall (pet) series.
+If the value of rain_layer (pet_layer) is not NULL the weights used to compute an averaged input value for each HRU are computed, otherwise an input table for the models generated with the value "missing" used in place of the series name.

 ## The vignettes contains more examples of the method calls.